thm2kor/Udacity-CarND-Advanced-Lane-Lines-P2/README.md

 The link to the output videos could be found [here](./output_videos).
 The pipeline worked reasonably well for [project_video.mp4](./output_videos/result_project_video.mp4) and [project_video.mp4](./output_videos/result_challenge_video.mp4).
 Whenever the vehicle comes out of a low contrast road, it wobbles, but recovers after few frames.
 This shows that my smoothing works well, though i could think of some better techniques for the next projects.

 ---

-### Discussion

-1. The biggest issue which i faced was the lack of intuition in configuring the thresholds for the images.
-I spent a lot of time to filter out the lane line in shadowy and low contrast surfaces.
-2. As of now i am averaging the fits.
-Though I am doing a weighted average, it is still not good enough for curvy roads as seen in the 'harder-challenge.mp4'.
-The cv2.polyfit failed to return the co-oefficients for several streches in this video.
-I am experimenting with smaller src rectangle for the perspective transforms.
-For a reasonable rectangle, i would need to estimate the speed of the vehicle.
-Otherwise, my lanes would end up too short.
-3. I found the discussions in the Mentor help section quite useful.
-Many of my questions were already answered there.
-As i gain experience i look forward to contributing to this community.